jpdias/jpdias.github.io/_posts/2021-06-30-intro-to-ad-challenge.md

 ADExplorer eases the process of searching for objects and check what is their accessible information, including `description`, `SAMAccountName`, `ObjectSid`, etc. This eases our task of understanding the output of `Get-DomainObjectAcl`, since we can now quickly search by the `user1` `SID` to see what are the ACLs applied over this object for `writeradmin` object.

 Summarizing, here is a collection of all important Objects and their SIDs.
-While at this point we still do not known `App2$` SID, it is already presented for simplicity sake.
+While at this point we still do not known `App2$` SID, it is already presented for simplicity’s sake.

 | Object            | SID                                           | IP             |
 |-------------------|-----------------------------------------------|----------------|